Tet is the time for new things. Vietnamese usually spend half of the month before Tet holiday to prepare for it.

 Nowadays, there are not many families making Banh Chung, Banh Tet anymore, but everyone still eats it.

 Worshiping the ancestors

-In the early morning, family’s members prepare the altar and dishes to “invite” their ancestors to come back and celebrate Tet together.
+In the early morning, the family’s members prepare the altar and dishes to “invite” their ancestors to come back and celebrate Tet together.